GlobalDataBarometer/notion-backup/README.md

 # Notion Backup

-This repo is a fork of  the backup scripts for OpenOwnership's Notion workspace, updated to run for the Global Data Barometer.
+This repo is a fork of  the backup scripts for OpenOwnership's Notion workspace, updated to run for the Global Data Barometer..

 The code runs via a Github Action, which is scheduled to run daily, as well as whenever code is pushed to the repository.